-The expansion of newly defined "alternative assets" may cause investors to become confused about their diversification properties and how they fit into an overall diversified portfolio.
+The expansion of newly defined alternative assets may cause investors to become confused about the diversification properties of alternative assets and how they fit into an overall diversified portfolio.
 Investors need to understand the background of asset allocation as a concept for improving return while reducing risk.

-For example, in the 1980s the biggest private equity game was taking public companies private.
+For example, in the 1980s, the biggest private equity game was taking public companies private.
 Does the fact that a corporation that once had publicly traded stock but now has privately traded stock mean that it has jumped into a new asset class?
-Furthermore, public offerings are the primary exit strategy for private equity; public ownership begins where private equity ends.
-Therefore, it might be argued that private equity is just an extension of the equity markets where the dividing boundary is based on liquidity.
+We maintain that it does not.
+Furthermore, public offerings are the primary exit strategy for private equity; public ownership begins where private equity ends.7